kerkkoheiskanen/shuup/README.md

     4.1.
 Run `$ bash update-dev-project.sh shuup-packages` inside the container to install required packages from `requirements.txt` file and local `shuup-packages` directory.

+    4.2.
+Run `$ bash build_resources.sh shuup-packages` inside the container to build resources for Shuup addons.

 5. Setup environment variables if needed.
 Copy the content of the `.env.template-docker` file to a new `.env` file and edit it if necessary (for example by choosing MySQL over PostgreSQL database on the `DATABASE_URL` line).

 6. Django stuff